 Today, you start to get closer to Santiago and the excitement starts to build!
 Get a feel for the people and greet a local villager with a "Buenos dias" or "Hola".
 You'll see how these quiet and reserved people quickly wish you well on your journey to Santiago.
-On this trek, you are no longer a tourist but a pilgrim on the Camino de Santiago!
-Just a few steps from Santiago...
+On this trek, you're no longer a tourist, but a pilgrim on the Camino de Santiago!
+Just a few steps from Santiago?
 (B)

 6 days, 115 kilometers, and you have arrived to Santiago de Compostela.
 Congratulations!
-Head to the Pilgrims' Office for your last stamp in your Passport and request that well-deserved certificate, the Compostela for having walked to Santiago.
-You are going to love this magical city filled with fantastic monuments and with a lively buzz from the international pilgrims and university students that fill its medieval streets.
+Head to the Pilgrims' Office for your last stamp in your passport and request that well-deserved certificate, the Compostela, for having walked to Santiago.
+You are going to love this magical city filled with fantastic monuments and with the lively buzz from the international pilgrims and university students that fill its medieval streets.
 (B)

-In the afternoon, our local historian gives you a closer look at the amazing Cathedral that has seen so many transformations since the original chapel built in the 9th-century.
-Its age seems almost impossible when looking at the Baroque fašade that graces the entryway.
-Afterwards, make sure you give your well-earned hug to St. James!
+After breakfast, our local historian gives us a closer look at the amazing Cathedral that has seen so many transformations since the original chapel built in the 9th-century.
+After the tour, we sadly say our last "Buen Camino!" as we leave you at the Cathedral in time for the pilgrims' mass at noon.
 (B)